 The Quebec Government Student Loans and Bursaries Program, Aide financière aux études (AFE), gives interest-free loans based on need, not academic performance, for the duration of full-time studies.
 It also gives gifts of money, called bursaries; to qualify, a student must have already been awarded the maximum loan.
 Students should apply as early as the end of May or a minimum of four to six weeks before the start of classes.
 The AFE’s assistance assessment simulator gives an approximate idea of how much of a loan they can expect.
 Pre-existing loans can also be re-assessed in the event of a change in personal circumstances, such as a job lay off.

-Students who are not sure whether they are eligible for AFE, or have any other questions about financial aid, should contact the Financial Aid Assistant to discuss their individual situation.
+Students who are not sure whether they are eligible for AFE, or have any other questions about financial aid, should contact the College to discuss their individual situation.

 Financial aid from the College

 To offset the cost of tuition and textbooks, the College provides tuition credits and book credits to students who have first received a loan or bursary from the Quebec Government Student Loans and Bursaries Program, Aide financière aux études (AFE).

 - Make sure you have first received and deposited your loan or bursary from AFE.

 - Complete the College’s tuition credit and book credit application form.